Josh Hartnett: Career

-Hartnett starred in Guy Ritchie's 2021 revenge drama film Wrath of Man in a supporting role before Ritchie cast him in his upcoming film Operation Fortune: Ruse de Guerre.
-In January 2022, Hartnett was cast as Ernest Lawrence in Christopher Nolan's upcoming film Oppenheimer.
-In July 2022, he joined sixth season of Black Mirror.
+In 2020, he portrayed Canadian journalist Victor Malarek in the crime drama Target Number One.
+Hartnett then starred in Guy Ritchie's 2021 revenge drama film Wrath of Man in a supporting role before Ritchie cast him in his 2023 film Operation Fortune: Ruse de Guerre.
+In January 2022, Hartnett was cast as Ernest Lawrence in Christopher Nolan's film Oppenheimer.
+In July 2022, he joined the sixth season of Black Mirror.